strongtyped/active-slick/README.md

 }
 ```

 The mapping is almost the same.
-The only difference being that that `FooTable` extends `IdTable` which requires an extra type parameter for the primary key. `IdTable` will also require us to define the method `def id:Column[I]` (`I` being the type of our ID, obviously).
+The only difference being that `FooTable` extends `IdTable` which requires an extra type parameter for the primary key. `IdTable` will also require us to define the method `def id:Column[I]` (`I` being the type of our ID, obviously).

 > Note the usage of the Cake Pattern.
 The Cake Pattern is used here to provide a `JdbcDriver` so we can have access to all implicit type classes and conversions needed to build the CRUD queries.
 This is required by ActiveSlick as all tables and table query extensions needs a `JdbcDriver`.